core-wg/oscore/draft-ietf-core-object-security.md

 # Processing {#processing}

-This section describes the OSCOAP message processing.
+This section describes the OSCORE message processing.
 An illustration of the nonce generation used in the processing is given in {{nonce-generation}}.

 ## Protecting the Request {#prot-req}

-Given a CoAP request, the client SHALL perform the following steps to create an OSCOAP request:
+Given a CoAP request, the client SHALL perform the following steps to create an OSCORE request:

 1. Retrieve the Sender Context associated with the target resource.